yugabyte/yugabyte-db/docs/content/preview/faq/general.md

 ## What makes YugabyteDB unique?

-YugabyteDB is a transactional database that brings together 4 must-have needs of cloud native apps, namely SQL as a flexible query language, low-latency performance, continuous availability and globally-distributed scalability.
+YugabyteDB is a transactional database that brings together four must-have needs of cloud native apps - namely SQL as a flexible query language, low-latency performance, continuous availability, and globally-distributed scalability.
 Other databases do not serve all 4 of these needs simultaneously.

-- Monolithic SQL databases offer SQL and low-latency reads but neither have ability to tolerate failures nor can scale writes across multiple nodes, zones, regions and clouds.
+- Monolithic SQL databases offer SQL and low-latency reads, but neither have the ability to tolerate failures, nor can they scale writes across multiple nodes, zones, regions, and clouds.

-- Distributed NoSQL databases offer read performance, high availability and write scalability but give up on SQL features such as relational data modeling and ACID transactions.
+- Distributed NoSQL databases offer read performance, high availability, and write scalability, but give up on SQL features such as relational data modeling and ACID transactions.

 YugabyteDB feature highlights are listed below.

 ### SQL and ACID transactions

-- SQL [JOINs](../../quick-start/explore/ysql/#3-joins) and [distributed transactions](../../quick-start/explore/ysql/#4-distributed-transactions) that allow multi-row access across any number of shards at any scale.
+- SQL [JOINs](../../quick-start/explore/ysql/#join) and [distributed transactions](../../explore/transactions/distributed-transactions-ysql/) that allow multi-row access across any number of shards at any scale.

 - Transactional [document store](../../architecture/docdb/) backed by self-healing, strongly-consistent, synchronous [replication](../../architecture/docdb-replication/replication/).

 ### High performance and massive scalability

-- Low latency for geo-distributed applications with multiple [read consistency levels](../../architecture/docdb-replication/replication/#tunable-read-consistency) and [read replicas](../../architecture/docdb-replication/replication/#read-replicas).
+- Low latency for geo-distributed applications with multiple [read consistency levels](../../architecture/docdb-replication/replication/#follower-reads) and [read replicas](../../architecture/docdb-replication/read-replicas/).

 - Linearly scalable throughput for ingesting and serving ever-growing datasets.